pytennessee/pytn-2020/sponsors/prospectus.md

 Not all sponsorship require money.
 If your group is a member of the Python community, please let us know and we’ll happily add your group’s logo, link, and description to the {{ site.data.event.short_name }} website as a Visitor level Sponsor.

-If your company would like to exchange goods or services for sponsorship instead of money, please contact us at [sponsorships@pytennessee.org](sponsorships@pytennessee.org) and let’s figure out a way for your company to be involved.
+If your company would like to exchange goods or services for sponsorship instead of money, please contact us at [sponsorships@pytennessee.org](sponsorships@pytennessee.org) and we'll find a way to help your company to be involved.

 #### Questions